fsor-01/modified-smbexec/README.md

 command = self.__shell + 'echo ' + data + ' ^> ' + self.__output + ' 2^>^&1 > ' + self.__batchFile
 command += ' & ' + self.__shell + self.__batchFile
 command += ' & del ' + self.__batchFile
-Writing the command to disk, executing it, then reading the output file:
 ```

 Writing the command to disk, executing it, then reading the output file:
 ```
 self.__output = '\\127.0.0.1\\' + self.__share + '\\' + OUTPUT_FILENAME
 ```
 This method:

 - Creates temp files (.bat, output.txt) on the target